 According to the Ramayana it is also said that Hanuman dropped a chunk of ‘Himalaya’ at Unawatuna (Onna Vetuna – ‘here it fell’) to form the present mountain, where many medicinal plants still grow.
 There is a major magnetic anomaly near Unawatuna, which Arthur C. Clarke attributes to a meteorite strike, and it is said that satellites lose their orbits with unusual frequency overhead.
 The Portuguese had a dreadful reputation in Sri Lanka as looters and pirates, are said to have given false light signals from Rumassala to lure unsuspecting Arab trading ships onto the rocks.

-Sama Ceitya is the stupa which was built by the Japanese Nipponzan Myohoji Nikaya in 23rd February 2004.
+Sama Ceitya is the stupa which was built by the Japanese Nipponzan Myohoji Nikaya on 23rd February 2004.
 It is called “Peace Pagoda”.
 There are four stupas of this kind in Sri Pada, Bandarawela, Walapane and Ampara.
-In addition to these you can see this type of stupas in America, India, Australia, Japan, Nepal and Italy.
-By 2000, 80 Peace Pagodas had been built around the world in Europe, Asia, and the United States.
+In addition to these, you can see this type of stupa in America, India, Australia, Japan, Nepal and Italy.
+By 2000, 80 Peace Pagodas had been built worldwide in Europe, Asia, and the United States.

 “We must not forget that Sri Lanka is a Buddhist country.
 We want to protect this country and Buddhism.
 It is for this purpose that five stupas were built in Sri Lanka.
 When we look at history it proves this country has pure Buddhism.
-There were many kings who built many stupas in their kingdoms.
-For example king Dutugemunu built Ruwanweli Maha Seya, the largest stupa in Sri Lanka.
+Many kings built many stupas in their kingdoms.
+For example, king Dutugemunu built Ruwanweli Maha Seya, the largest stupa in Sri Lanka.

 “But during the period of the Portuguese, Dutch and the British we lost our religion, culture and other good values.
 The stupa is a symbol of Buddhism.
 We want to develop our religion day by day.
 It is mainly for this purpose that we decided to build five Peace Pagodas in Sri Lanka,” said Venerable Asami who is the Japanese representative from Nipponzan Myohoji.

 Those on ships calling at the Galle port can see the stupa.
-It is a very good sign to say that Sri Lanka is a Buddhist country.
+It is a perfect sign to show that Sri Lanka is a Buddhist country.

-This Peace Pagoda is designed to provide a focus for people of all races and creeds, and to help unite them in their search for world peace.
+This Peace Pagoda is designed to provide a focus for people of all races and creeds and to help unite them in their search for world peace.
 Most (though not all) have been built under the guidance of Nichidatsu Fujii (1885-1985), a Buddhist monk from Japan and founder of the Nipponzan – Myohoji Buddhist Order.
-Fuji was greatly inspired by his meeting with Mahatma Gandhi in 1931 and decided to devote his life to promote non-violence.
+Fuji was greatly inspired by his meeting with Mahatma Gandhi in 1931 and devoted his life to promoting non-violence.
 In 1947, he began constructing Peace Pagodas as shrines of World Peace.

 Daily News – 19 December 2008

-Travelling further pass the Peace Pagoda is another temple call Sri Vivekaramaya of Rumassala.
+Travelling further past the Peace Pagoda is another temple called Sri Vivekaramaya of Rumassala.
 The temple contains some interesting structures.
-One is the image of Hanuma carrying the piece of the himalaya mountain in its hand.
+One is the image of Hanuman carrying the piece of the Himalayan mountain in its hand.
 The other is a figure of Maithree Bodhisattva